The Pioneer (Eugene, Oregon): Location

-The statue's location was chosen with care, both in its general location and in its specific spot.
+The statue's location was chosen deliberately--both in its general location and in its specific position.
 The bronze was cast from a plaster form in Rhode Island and its trip to Oregon took over a month by train.
 When Proctor gave his presentation address of the sculpture he said:

 "It is sufficient to say that here the Willamette and McKenzie rivers join their waters into one grand channel and create this beautiful valley, the paradise to which the pioneer struggled over great mountains and across desert plains to which he first came in numbers, and in which he made home.
 No more fitting place than the campus of University of Oregon could be found for the memorial."

-A committee including Mr. and Mrs. Teal, Dean Ellis F. Lawrence, and Irene Hazard Gerlinger chose its exact physical location.
-He was placed within the Oregon fir trees facing the Administrative Building between the library (Fenton Hall) and Friendly Hall on the University of Oregon campus.
-Although he is to embody the western spirit, The Pioneer is situated facing south on this site.
-This orientation was intentional on the part of the artist to ensure that his front is bathed in the greatest light, which only comes from the southern exposure.
+A committee including Mr. and Mrs. Teal, Dean Ellis F. Lawrence, and Irene Hazard Gerlinger chose the statue's exact physical location.
+It was placed within the Oregon fir trees facing the Administrative Building between the library (Fenton Hall) and Friendly Hall on the University of Oregon campus.
+The statue was situated facing southward, as requested by the artist, to ensure that the figure's front received as much natural light exposure as possible.